A Homeowner’s Seasonal Landscaping Guide: Keeping Your Yard Beautiful Year-Round

 Fall: Transition and Protection

 People usually underestimate fall, but it is one of the most critical seasons for landscaping.
 Begin by raking leaves.
 If you leave them on the lawn, they can smother grass and encourage fungal diseases.
-You should consider composting to create a natural fertilizer for future use instead of discarding them.
+Hiring experts like Curbz Landscape Design & Build can help ensure your fall yard care is done efficiently and effectively.
+You should also consider composting to create a natural fertilizer for future use instead of discarding the leaves.

 Lawns often suffer during summer, so fall overseeding helps repair bare spots and ensures a thicker lawn in spring.
 It is also an excellent time to plant bulbs such as tulips, daffodils, and hyacinths, which bloom beautifully once winter passes.